Reviews

 • Dropbox Capture for screen recording and annotation

-• Dropbox Replay for video review and client approval workflow
+• Dropbox Replay for video review and client approval

-Pros: Best-in-class sync reliability · Deepest app integration ecosystem · Replay is uniquely valuable for video teams
+Pros: Best-in-class sync reliability · Deepest app-integration ecosystem · Replay is uniquely valuable for video teams

 Best for: Creative professionals, agencies, and teams using third-party tools who need rock-solid sync.